 Argentina Is 5th Nation To Pass 1 Million Coronavirus Cases

-FILE - In this June 6, 2020 file photo, a Red Cross volunteer measures the temperature of man inside the Fraga slum, during a government-ordered lockdown to curb the spread of the new coronavirus, in Buenos Aires, Argentina.
-Argentina reached 1 million confirmed coronavirus cases on Monday, Oct.
-19, 2020, according to the Ministry of Health.
-(AP Photo/Natacha Pisarenko, File)

-Argentina reached 1 million confirmed coronavirus cases Monday, making it the second nation in Latin America to reach the grim milestone and only the fifth in the world to do so.
+Buenos Aires (AP) Argentina reached 1 million confirmed coronavirus cases Monday, making it the second nation in Latin America to reach the grim milestone and only the fifth in the world to do so.
+The Ministry of Health said 1,002,662 people have now been diagnosed with the virus, and 26,716 have died..

 - FOLLOW US ON: